Guide to Low-Income Student Loans

 In conjunction with the school you plan to attend, the FAFSA determines your eligibility for need-based and non-need-based financial aid.
 The FAFSA results determine the amounts you receive for federal grants, scholarships, work-study, and/or federal student loans.
 In addition to subsidized federal student loan (which are need-based) and unsubsidized federal student loans (which are not need-based), there are two other types of federal aid low-income students may qualify for based on the FAFSA:

-• Federal grants Students who demonstrate financial need may qualify for federal grants, which you do not need to pay back.
-Some examples of federal grants include Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Iraq and Afghanistan Service Grants, and Teacher Education Assistance for College and Higher Education (TEACH) Grants.
+• Federal grants Students who demonstrate financial need may qualify for federal grants, which you generally do not need to pay back.
+Some examples of federal grants include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and Teacher Education Assistance for College and Higher Education (TEACH) Grant.
 Each grant has its own eligibility requirements.
 Some, like the TEACH Grant, even have requirements you must fulfill after you attend school.
 Look at each grant’s eligibility requirements to determine whether you qualify.

 • Work-study Colleges and universities offer part-time work-study opportunities through the Federal Work-Study program.
-Graduate and undergraduate students who demonstrate financial need can get it whether they are part- or full-time students, as long as your school participates in the Federal Work-Study Program.
+Graduate and undergraduate students who demonstrate financial need can qualify whether they are part- or full-time students, as long as their school participates in the Federal Work-Study Program.

 How Do You File the FAFSA?